tinne26/mipix/docs/ups-vs-tps.md

 The reason for this model to exist is to *better support high-refresh display rates and/or reduce input latency*, but without forcing the user to run the game at a higher simulation rate if they don't want to.

+> [!NOTE]
-> Disclaimer: *not all games are a good match for higher refresh rates*.
+> Not all games are a *good match for higher refresh rates*.
 You might have a very pure pixel art game with animations that only run at 8 frames per second, all in sync.
 Trying to artificially support high refresh rate displays in this case would be silly.
 This document explains a feature that's interesting for *most games*, but not all of them.
 Use your common sense before joining the feature hype train and all that.

 As you know, many modern displays can run at 120Hz, 144Hz or 240Hz.
 We call these "high refresh rate displays".
 If we want to support these on Ebitengine, we have a couple options:
 - Interpolate positions smoothly between the current and previous updates.
 This is not always so simple to do and will often introduce extra latency.